nuxt/framework/docs/content/3.api/1.composables/use-async-data.md

 ## Params

 * **key**: a unique key to ensure that data fetching can be properly de-duplicated across requests.
-If you do not provide a key, then a key that is unique to the file and line number of the instance of `useAsyncData` will be generated for you.
+If you do not provide a key, then a key that is unique to the file name and line number of the instance of `useAsyncData` will be generated for you.
 * **handler**: an asynchronous function that returns a value
 * **options**:
   * _lazy_: whether to resolve the async function after loading the route, instead of blocking navigation (defaults to `false`)